-Preserving link equity this way can make a significant difference to a site’s authority and ranking performance.
-Although 302, 307 and other types of redirects are no longer directly penalized, it takes some time for Google to realize the redirect is no longer temporary and start passing on link equity accordingly.
+Preserving link equity this way can significantly impact a site’s authority and search rankings.
+Although 302, 307, and other types of redirects are no longer directly penalized, it takes some time for Google to realize the redirect is no longer temporary and start passing on link equity accordingly.

 You can also replace a site’s 404 pages with 301 redirects when appropriate.
 For instance, you could use a 301 for a URL leading to a non-existent (but previously well-trafficked) page about custom shoes.

 The redirect sends visitors to a current page about custom clothing and ensures Google indexes the correct page.
 Remember, though, to always guide visitors to the most relevant alternative page possible.

 If you do decide a 404 page would be more appropriate (for instance, for a URL that received minimal traffic or was never functional to begin with), consider using custom 404 pages for a better user experience.